-Students can be held accountable for material presented in their social media.
+Students can be held accountable for material presented in their social media, including posts about other students, teachers, or the school.
+Threats are considered serious, and law enforcement may be notified.

 Parents should not represent the school on social media without authorization from the school.
 Civility and personal etiquette are encouraged.